thibautboyenval/responsible-ai-datascience-ipParis.github.io/content/posts/When_Fairness_Meets_Privacy.md

 ---

 ## 3. Membership Inference Attacks: The Silent Thief of Privacy
+🔐 A Parallel with Cryptography
+**Membership inference attacks (MIAs)** are to privacy what brute-force attacks are to passwords.
+Instead of guessing a password, they test thousands of combinations to see which one is good.

-Imagine a thief who can tell, just by looking at a house, whether you've recently installed a new security system. **Membership Inference Attacks (MIAs)** work the same way: they analyze a model’s outputs to determine if a given data point was part of its training set.
+MIAs work the same way: they analyze a model’s outputs to determine if a given data point was part of its training set.

 A traditional MIA exploits **confidence scores**—the probabilities that a model assigns to different predictions.
 The intuition is simple: models tend to be more confident on data they have seen during training.
 Given a target model $T$ and a queried sample $x$, an attacker computes: